moechofe/lowresrmx/asset.dev/manual.md

 #### `pressed$=INKEY$`

 Returns only once the last `pressed$` key.
-It's a string containing one ASCII character supported by LowResRMX.
+It's a string containing one ASCII character supported by Retro Game Creator.
 If no key was pressed or if the pressed key is not supported, it returns an empty string.
-TODO: link
+See [ASCII table](#ascii-table).

 Example that output the pressed key: